-In this video, Sylvia Coronado reviews basic questions about rendering business person property.
+In this video, Sylvia Coronado reviews basic questions about rendering business personal property.
 She discusses what a rendition is, what items need to be rendered, and what the important dates and deadlines are.
 Also included is the distinction between real and personal property.
 (4:15 mins.)

 Hi, my name is Sylvia Coronado and I work for the Harris County Appraisal District.

 If you own a business in Harris County, you are required to render your business personal property for taxation.
 My goal today is to help you understand this process by reviewing three basic questions.
 (1.)
 What is a rendition?
 (2.)
 What needs to be rendered?
 And - (3.)
 What are your important dates and deadlines?

 The simplest answer is - a rendition is a form that gives the appraisal district information about the property your business owns.
 We use it along with information from similar businesses, to estimate your property's value.
 Information in a rendition is kept confidential; it cannot be disclosed to third parties except in extreme circumstances, such as by court order.

 In Harris County most businesses need to file Form 22-15.
 If you own any business vehicles, you will also need to file the form for vehicles, Form 22-15-VEH.
 To get these forms, visit us online at www.hcad.org..

 Question 2.
 What needs to be rendered?